BrentFarris/lttp/README.md

 // Assuming our uint8_t* network message is named "buff" uint64_t msgLen = 0;
 memcpy(&msgLen, buff + 1, msgLengthSize);
-// NOTE:  MAKE SURE you do proper buffer overflow handling, the above code is meant for simplicity to aid understanding
+// NOTE:  MAKE SURE you do proper buffer overflow handling!
+//   The above code is meant for simplicity to aid understanding
 ```

 From the first byte of the message you can get the message type code by the following: